zhullyb/monyhar/monyhar/testing/android/docs/components_for_testing.md

 > **tl;dr:** test components may not be able to access app code when defined in
 > the test APK.

-Chromium's instrumentation test suites are all currently set up in the manner described above: app code is in one APK (the _APK under test_), test code is in another APK (the _test APK_), and auxiliary code, when necessary, is in one or more other APKs (_support APKs_).
+Monyhar's instrumentation test suites are all currently set up in the manner described above: app code is in one APK (the _APK under test_), test code is in another APK (the _test APK_), and auxiliary code, when necessary, is in one or more other APKs (_support APKs_).
 Test APKs build against app code